MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ### Multi-Geo

 If you have data residency requirements, consider OneDrive Multi-Geo.
 With OneDrive Multi-Geo, you can specify a preferred data location (PDL), from available locations around the world, for each user's OneDrive.
-For detailed info about OneDrive Multi-Geo, see [Multi-Geo Capabilities in OneDrive and SharePoint Online in Office 365](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).
+For detailed info about OneDrive Multi-Geo, see [Multi-Geo Capabilities in OneDrive and SharePoint Online in Microsoft 365](/office365/enterprise/multi-geo-capabilities-in-onedrive-and-sharepoint-online-in-office-365/).

 If you plan to deploy OneDrive Multi-Geo, there are two user scenarios: